zkrising/Tachi/docs/README.md

 This is the documentation for Tachi.

+We host this on readthedocs, and you can find it [here](https://tachi.rtfd.io)!

 # Setup

 If you're in a horribly hellish python environment like me (Sorry Sera, you know its true) make sure you use `pip3`